Better Call Ghaith

 3. Conversion Rate by Funnel Stage

 Rather than looking at just your overall conversion rate, break it down by each stage of your funnel.
-This granular view helps you identify specific bottlenecks in your customer journey.
+This granular view helps you identify specific bottlenecks in your customer journey and prioritize optimization efforts.

 How to calculate it: For each stage of your funnel, divide the number of people who completed that stage by the number who entered it.

 Optimization tip: Set up cohort analysis to see how changes to your funnel affect conversion rates over time.
-This helps you isolate the impact of specific optimizations.
+This helps you isolate the impact of specific optimizations and understand seasonal trends.
+Use tools like Google Analytics, Mixpanel, or Amplitude to track these micro-conversions.

 4. Customer Retention Rate